bhavnajain1997/React-Notes/Episode-4 show me the code/README.md

 Episode-9 Data is the New Oil

-* Higher Order Component:- Higher Order Component is a function that takes a component and returns a component.
+* Higher Order Component:- Higher Order Component is a function that takes a component and  enhances the component returns a component.